 On April 30, 2018, we organized the Right to Housing Forum.
 Panelists discussed solutions to Ontario’s affordable rental housing crisis and what the right to housing should look like in Canada:

-Government of Canada is currently in the midst of a national consultation for their human rights-based approach to housing.
-Consultations will end on June 1, 2018.
-We encourage everyone to engage in this process through written submissions.
+The Government of Canada conducted a national consultation for their human rights-based approach to housing.

 - ACTO’s ideas paper on the human rights-based approach: Questions on the Way to the Right to Housing.